RedisLabs/redislabs-docs/content/rs/databases/active-active/data-types/lists-active-active.md

 Redis lists are simply lists of strings, sorted by insertion order.
 It is possible to add elements to a Redis List that push new elements to the head (on the left) or to the tail (on the right) of the list.
-Redis Lists can be used to easily implement queues (using LPUSH and RPOP, for example) and stacks (using LPUSH and LPOP, for example).
+Redis lists can be used to easily implement queues (using LPUSH and RPOP, for example) and stacks (using LPUSH and LPOP, for example).